Ivan-0612/Data-Science-Challenge-Churn-Prediction/README.md

 # Data-Science-Challenge-Churn-Prediction
+## Objective:
-In this project, I faced a machine learning challenge related to predicting customer churn in a video streaming service.
-My task was to build a model capable of predicting which subscribers would continue their subscription for the next month.
+The goal of this analysis was to predict customer churn in a video streaming service to help improve retention strategies

-To address this challenge, I used a dataset that includes information from subscribers who started their subscription in 2021, with details about their behaviour up to the date they decided to cancel.
-Cancellation depends on several variables such as content saturation, lack of time or the perception that the service is no longer needed.
-Also, I used a logistic regression model to make de predictions.
+## Approach:
+I used logistic regression to build the predictive model, transforming categorical variables using One-Hot Encoding and Label Encoding, and splitting the data into features and the target variable.

+## Solution:
+The model achieved an accuracy of 0.7478 in predicting whether a customer would drop out of the service.
+This could allow the company to focus on high-risk users and implement targeted retention strategies, ultimately improving customer retention.